raoulx24/work.trivy/README.md

 ## Considerations

 Our goal with Trivy Operator Dashboard is to ensure that it excels in a singular focus: being an effective and efficient dashboard.
-We've had extensive internal discussions and, for the time being, we’ve decided not to include enterprise-grade features such as authentication/authorization, Trivy Reports history, email alerts, or direct configuration of the Trivy operator.
+We've had extensive internal discussions and, for the time being, we’ve decided not to include enterprise-grade features such as authentication/authorization, Trivy Reports history, email alerts, on-demand external image scan, or direct configuration of the Trivy operator.

 While we recognize the potential value these features could bring, our current aim is to maintain simplicity and focus on perfecting the core functionality of the dashboard.
 However, we remain open to the possibility of expanding its capabilities if the app gains significant traction and user demand increases.